nbitzz/candlelight/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Describe this issue template's purpose here.
+about: Want a new feature in Candlelight?
+Use this template.
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''